Isopycnal: Oceanography

 Water masses in the ocean are characterized by their properties.
 Factors such as density, temperature, and salinity can all be used to identify these masses and their origins as well as where they are in the water column.
 Density plays a large role in stratifying the ocean into layers.
 In a body of water, as the depth increases, so does the density; water masses with the highest density are at the bottom and the lowest densities are at the top.
 Typically, warm freshwater is less dense than cold salty water, thus the colder water will sink below the warmer water.
 Isopycnals are used to display this vertical distribution of the water.
 Variations in temperature and salinity along isopycnals can be described with spiciness.
 This creates distinguishable layers of water with differing physical properties.
 This phenomenon is called stratification.
 The strata are held in place by the large differences in physical and chemical properties between layers that prevent mixing.Turbulence can disturb boundaries between the layers, causing them to bend, which causes the isopycnals to appear uneven.
 These boundaries are known as diapycnals (Talley, 162).
-The ways in which the isopycnals and diapycnal are transformed can be used by oceanographers to identify the force that caused the underwater disturbance.
+The ways in which the isopycnals and diapycnals are transformed can be used by oceanographers to identify the force that caused the underwater disturbance.